-Now that we’ve gotten a general list of supplies together let’s answer another most-asked question.
+Now that we’ve created a general list of supplies, let’s answer another common question.

-What will your seventh grader actually need on the first day of school?
+What will your seventh grader need on the first day of school?

 Of course, this all depends on what your student studies.
 Our homeschool curriculum, Sonlight, comes with a yearly supply list.

-Consider this a basic list if your school or homeschool curriculum does not.
+Consider this an essential list if your school or homeschool curriculum does not provide one.